kromoser/kromoser.github.io/_posts/2016-05-11-ux_design_or_how_i_learned_to_stop_worrying_and_love_the_code.markdown

 ---
 layout: post
-title:  UX Design or: How I Learned to Love the Code
+title:  UX Design or How I Learned to Stop Worrying and Love the Code
 date:   2016-05-11 08:45:44 -0400
 ---